Certificate in Independent Prescribing (including the professional Independent Prescribing Preparatory Certificate)

 How to Apply

 We are currently accepting applications for our February 2019 cohort.
+The application deadline for this cohort is 12th November 2018 in the first instance.

 In addition to the University on-line application that you need to complete for this course, you are required to complete Forms A-F for your application.